Skip to content

 Curriculum: Skills to Build an Autonomous Practice

-You’ll begin the CCNE-accredited FNP degree with core courses in nursing leadership, health care quality improvement, and more.
+You’ll begin the FNP degree with core courses in nursing leadership, health care quality improvement, and more.

 Next, you’ll build your skills in primary care, including leading nursing teams, preventing the spread of disease, public health and epidemiology, and treating acute injuries and chronic illness.